markroland/path-helper/README.md

  - Add optional rotation center point parameter to scalePath
  - Add optional rotation center point parameter to rotatePath
  - Generalize joinPaths to not include dimensions
+ - Evaluate need for both cleanPath and simplify

 License